EasyWSL helps you increase the catalog of Linux distributions installed with WSL, downloading them from Docker Hub.

 [distro_name] in the command above with the actual WSL distro name (ex: “VoidLinux”)

-In conclusion, for those who like to use WSL on Windows 10 or Windows 11, easyWSL is definitely a great tool.
-Since these distributions are managed in Docker by the original maintainers, the user is assured that the builds have not been modified in any way.
+In conclusion, for those who like to use WSL on Windows 10 or 11, easyWSL is a great tool.
+Furthermore, since these distributions are managed in Docker by the original maintainers, the user is assured that the builds have not been modified in any way.